AtharvaPadhye/Recon/README.md

 ```bash
 uvicorn backend.app.main:app --reload
 ```

+The application stores data in a local `db.json` file using TinyDB.
+The file is created automatically on first run and can be deleted to reset the database.

 The API will be available at `http://localhost:8000` and includes automatic Swagger UI documentation at `http://localhost:8000/docs`.